aswindinesh/wikiMovies/README.md

 this one scapes all tables in a given url so basically movies are sorted year-wise and country-wise but the dataset won't be clean.

-codev1 scrapes list of movies as per alphabets codev2 scrapes table cells from urls
+codev1 scrapes list of movies as per alphabets

+codev2 scrapes table cells from urls

+traverse.sh traverses through all the diretories and subdirectories in the dataset and creates a consolidated CSV file per year per language.

 Main Aim is to create a dataset of all movies ever made, or just their names and year